Reader Elizabeth wants to know how to pitch a literary agent at a conference. Read on:

-As an introvert, how do I approach agents and editors at an upcoming conference?
+As an introvert, how do I pitch a literary agent at a conference?
 I don’t want to be rude or pushy, but I do want to take this opportunity to make connections.
 I know all the basic stuff, like not shoving manuscripts into people’s arms or under bathroom stalls, and I know that all regular manners apply, as well, but I would love to hear, from the other side, what agents and editors appreciate when talking to aspiring authors.
 What are you looking for when you go to these conferences, and how do you like to make connections?
 Do you want to hear pitches, or would you just like someone to introduce themselves and ask general questions?
 Sometimes I look at editors and agents at these conferences and worry that they are feeling hounded, and that the last thing they want is for one more person to come up and tell them about their manuscript.
 Can you give me some perspective?

 This is a great question.
-I’ve talked about conferences before (do’s and don’ts and how to pitch, should I go to a conference?, conference polish syndrome), and other mentions appear throughout the blog.
-However, I’ve never had someone honestly ask me how I’d personally like to be approached at conferences.
+I’ve talked about writing conferences before, but I’ve never had someone honestly ask me how I’d personally like to be approached at conferences.
 (This is, obviously, my take on the situation, and therefore I can’t speak for all agents and editors.)
 While my answer isn’t as specific as some might want, I hope it gives you some insight into how I experience conferences.

 When agents and editors go to conferences, we expect to be approached.
 That’s why we’re there.
 Lovely conference organizers have flown us many miles to meet their organization’s writers.
 This is not our time to hide in our hotel rooms or be standoffish.
 Writers have come to meet with us, learn from us, tell us about their projects, and to, they hope, make an impression.